Senate committee postpones vote on Hagel confirmation

-WASHINGTON The Senate Armed Services Committee delayed a vote on Chuck Hagel's confirmation as secretary of defense, the panel's chairman said on Wednesday, as Republicans demanded more information from President Barack Obama's nominee.
+WASHINGTON The Senate Armed Services Committee delayed a vote on Chuck Hagel's confirmation as secretary of defense, the panel's chairman said on Wednesday, amid Republican demands for more information from President Barack Obama's nominee.

 "The committee's vote on Senator Hagel's nomination has not been scheduled," Senator Carl Levin said in a statement.
 "I had hoped to hold a vote on the nomination this week, but the committee's review of the nomination is not yet complete."